-We use a variety of strategies for helping children to prevent bullying through whole school assemblies, class and school council meetings, circle time, PSHCE lessons and Social Emotional

-Aspects of Learning.
-Children are also consulted through in-school questionnaires.
-All staff promptly respond to the results of these questionnaires.
+We use a variety of strategies for helping children to prevent bullying through whole school assemblies, class and school council meetings, circle time, PSHE lessons and social and emotional aspects of learning.
+Children are also consulted through the school council or in circle times.
+All staff promptly respond to children's thoughts and feelings.